JanSKowalski/Fiduccia-Mattheyses/README.md

 ### The partitioning problem looks to efficiently divide a collection of cells into two collections such that the number of connections/nets between the two partitions is minimized.
-F and M also introduced the notion of a balance ratio, specified by the user.
-Within a certain tolerance, the final partioned area should match this ratio.
+F and M also introduced the notion of a balance ratio of areas specified by the user.
+This is accomplished within a tolerance.

 This code is then tested on the ISPD98 suite of testbenching circuits, stored in .are and .netD format.
 (https://vlsicad.ucsd.edu/UCLAWeb/cheese/ispd98.html)